aws-samples/amazon-connect-copy/ac_migrate/resources/INSTRUCTIONS.md

 2. Folder: ac_migrate/resources: This folder contains following resource files referenced in bash scripts.

-	a.	resourceMap: This file contains the mapping of Lambda function and Lex Bot from the source instance and destination instance.
+	a.	resourceMap: This file contains the mapping of Lambda function, Lex Bot and phone numbers from the source instance and destination instance.

 		E.g. 1.
 If Lambda function in the source instance is called “functionname-src-a” and corresponding Lambda function in the destination instance is called “functionname-dest-b”, then the file should have following entry: lambda    functionname-src-a    functionname-dest-a